agilenowdev/openapi-dev/Agile.Now.Runtime/csharp/README.md

 - **Authorization URL**:
 - **Scopes**:
   - AccessManager:Read: Allows to edit access groups and all related data.
 (ABAC) permissions required to perform a function.
-  - AccessUser:Read: Allows to review access groups and all related data.
-(ABAC) permissions required to perform a function.